-No Subject/type of control Test or control method Criteria, if any Minimum number of samples Minimum frequency of control Initial inspection of the manufacturing plant and of factory production control 1 The notified product certification body shall verify the ability of the manufacturer for a personnel and equipment the suitability of the factory production control established by the manufacturer full implementation of the prescribed test plan

-No Subject/type of control Test or control method Criteria, if any Minimum number of samples Minimum frequency of control Continuous surveillance, assessment and evaluation of factory production control ol 2 The notified product certification body shall verify that1 per 1 per year the manufacturing process the system of factory production control the implementation of the prescribed test plan are maintained.
+No Subject of control Test or control method Criteria, if any Minimum number of samples Minimum frequency of control Initial inspection of the manufacturing plant and of factory produ uction control 1 The notified product certification body shall verify the ability of the manufacturer for a continuous and orderly manufacturing of the product according to the European Technical Assessment.
+In particular the following items shall be appropriately considered - personnel and equipment - the suitability of the factory production control established by the manufacturer - full implementation of the prescribed test plan Continuous surveillance, assessment an d evaluation of factory pro duction contr ol 2 The notified product certification body shall verify that - the manufacturing process - the system of factory production control - the implementation of the prescribed test plan are maintained.
+Once per year